cykod/Quintus-website/public/guide/scenes.md

     // Find any enemies that collide with the point 50,50 var obj2 = Q.stage().locate(50,50,Q.ENEMY_TYPE);

-# Collision detection
+## Collision detection

 The stage class is also responsible for discovering collisions.
 The primary way it does this is with the provided `Q.collide` method.
 This method takes in a Sprite, runs collisions checks on it, and then triggers events when it finds collisions.

 By default, all sprites have the Q.SPRITE_DEFAULT and Q.SPRITE_ACTIVE types.
 In order to control collisions with other objects, you must add a property call `p.collisionMask` that indicates what types of other Sprites a sprite should collide with.
 If you don't set the `p.collisionMask` property a sprite will collide with all other sprites (but not the collisionLayer).

 For example, you may want to separate out enemy sprites from player sprites and not have enemies collide with enemies and players with players.
-In th is case you can set the types and collisionMasks of sprites from the available options in such a way as to prevent collisions:
+In this case you can set the types and collisionMasks of sprites from the available options in such a way as to prevent collisions:

       Q.SPRITE_NONE     = 0;
       Q.SPRITE_DEFAULT  = 1;